 Eating Fresh cashew fruit is not known!
 Because Cashew Fruit Maybe Poisonous!
-The 2 Biggest Problems when consuming the Cashew Fruit are:
+We Have 2 Biggest Problems when consuming Cashew Fruit are:

 - Problem 2:The cashew fruit is very easily bruised, the fruit is collected after it falls to the ground, it may be bruised and the juice ooze out, resulting in the cashew fruit getting spoiled faster, it’s not good for your health.
 Fresh cashew fruit only keeps for 24 hours at room temperature.
 In the refrigerator, the fruit will keep for a maximum of two weeks.
 Keep cashew apples in a polyethylene bag for best results.
 That is why the transporting of cashew fruit is very difficult and costly.
 So they are usually only consumed locally.